neuroidss/Abyss-Arena/README.md

 include 2025 Vibe Coding Game Jam participation note:
 <a target="_blank" href="https://jam.pieter.com" style="font-family: 'system-ui', sans-serif; position: fixed; bottom: -1px; right: -1px; padding: 7px; font-size: 14px; font-weight: bold; background: #fff; color: #000; text-decoration: none; z-index: 10; border-top-left-radius: 12px; z-index: 10000; border: 1px solid #fff;"> Vibe Jam 2025</a>

-this is for jam so only include most playable featured but fully implement them all. as by jam rules game must be fully playable instantly without loading screen, then some content should be precreated by some world creation starting script which will like emulate abyss tool calls for artifact creation, and turn on/of/switch llm ability should be optional. so do not delay any how gameplay by llm existence. llm should only add additional features when enabled, and should be easy disabled/reanabled/switched without interruption or pause for gameplay. controversial meme means create artifact with existing ability or create by tool_creation_tool new ability for artifact and artifact which will provide some social resolution which will push technological progress for sure but may be socially controversial but as social technology it will be meme. make user guarantee to have at start movement and vision artifacts.
+this is for jam so only include most playable featured but fully implement them all. as by jam rules game must be fully playable instantly without loading screen, then some content should be precreated by some world creation starting script which will like emulate abyss tool calls for artifact creation, and turn on/of/switch llm ability should be optional. so do not delay any how gameplay by llm existence. llm should only add additional features when enabled, and should be easy disabled/reanabled/switched without interruption or pause for gameplay. controversial meme means create artifact with existing ability or create by tool_creation_tool new ability for artifact and artifact which will provide some social resolution which will push technological progress for sure but may be socially controversial but as social technology it will be meme. make user guarantee to have at start movement and vision artifacts. for DeepSeek-R1 versions maybe make them generate custom tool request immediately after tag <think></think>.

 add llm chat with custom tool calling, as native tool calling not yet supported in webllm for qwen. to use web-llm.